Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Results

 \subsection{Hyperparameters}

-\begin{itemize} \item RGB-only: Trained for 6 epochs with an initial learning rate of 0.001 reduced by a factor of 0.1 at the 4th epoch with a batch size of 20. \item RGB-UDA: Batch size of 12 for $\cS^{rgb}_{\cC}$ and batch size of 4 for $\bI^{rgb}_{\ell}$.
-Refined for 2 epochs (epoch 1 at a learning rate of $0.001$ reduced by a factor of $0.1$ the following epoch) as no performance improvement was observed after those epochs. \item Event-only: Trained for 6 epochs with an initial learning rate of 0.001 reduced by a factor of 0.1 at the 4th epoch with a batch size of 20. \item Event-$\zeta$: Batch size of 12, certification threshold set to 50.
-Refined for 10 epochs.
+We outline the hyperparameters of each tested method.
+The learning rates were selected according to~\cite{kelvinsspec21results, jawaid2023towards, jawaid2024iros}.
+The training batch sizes were optimized to maximize GPU utilization.
+Specific values are as follows: \begin{itemize} \item RGB-only: Trained for 6 epochs with an initial learning rate of 0.001 reduced by a factor of 0.1 at the 4th epoch with a batch size of 20. \item RGB-UDA: Batch size of 12 for $\cS^{rgb}_{\cC}$ and batch size of 4 for $\bI^{rgb}_{\ell}$.
+Refined for 2 epochs (epoch 1 at a learning rate of $0.001$ reduced by a factor of $0.1$ the following epoch) as no performance improvement was observed after those epochs. \item Event-only: Trained for 6 epochs with an initial learning rate of 0.001 reduced by a factor of 0.1 at the 4th epoch with a batch size of 20. \item Event-$\zeta$: The pre-trained event-only model is self-supervised for 10 epochs with a batch-size of 12.
 Initial learning rate of $0.0001$ reduced by a factor of 0.1 at the 5th epoch.
 Events noise filter threshold set to 0.96.
-Certification threshold set to 100 reduced by a factor of 0.975 every epoch. \item RANSAC-fusion: Dropout probability of 0.1 and $Q=32$. \end{itemize} All methods use 10,000 RANSAC iterations to calculate the final pose with a reprojection error threshold of 20 pixels.
+The certification threshold was relaxed to 100 and reduced by a factor of 0.975 every epoch to adapt the values indicated by~\cite{jawaid2024iros} to the more complex satellite models in our dataset. \item RANSAC-fusion: Dropout probability of 0.1 following~\cite{gal2016dropout}.
+We selected $Q=32$ to ensure that our data approximates a normal distribution and have a testing batch size in accordance with CUDA best practices~\cite{nvidiapowerof2batch}. \end{itemize} All methods use 10,000 RANSAC iterations to calculate the final pose with a reprojection error threshold of 20 pixels.